top of page

 Noise pollution is an invisible stressor—and it’s brutal on the nervous system.
 Chronic exposure (to traffic, sirens, construction, or even appliance hums) keeps the body stuck in a subtle fight-or-flight loop.

 Over time, it wears down your parasympathetic system—the part that helps you rest, digest, and feel safe.
-For empaths and energy sensitives, that low-level hum isn’t just “noise”—it’s energetic static.
+For empaths and energy sensitives, that low-level hum isn’t just “noise”—it’s what keeps your energy field on alert.

 4) Filter Your Shower and Bath Water